Excel for Statistical Analysis

 Pre-Requisites

-Proficiency in Excel with evidence of experience in tools from Basic to Advanced.
-Complete our Basic to Advanced Excel Course if not.
+Proficiency in Excel with evidence of experience in tools from Basic to Intermediate level.
+Complete our Excel Fundamentals to Intermediate Excel Course if not.

 Course Outline / Curriculum